Rigid Inclusions

 Written by: Lyle Simonton, P.E. , LEED® AP

 Lyle is a member of ASCE and DFI, and actively participates on the Soil/Ground Improvement Committees for both the ASCE Geo-Institute and the Deep Foundations Institute.
 He is a Past – President of the ASCE St. Louis Section and currently serves as its Membership Chairperson.
 Lyle has been an active member of the St. Louis GeoInstitute Chapter throughout his career.
-He is also a member of the Professional Advisory Board for the Civil and Environmental Engineering Department at Southern Illinois University at Carbondale.
+He is also a member of the Professional Advisory Board for the Civil and Environmental Engineering Department at Southern Illinois University at Carbondale, and is on the Board of Directors for the Southern Illinois Builders Association.